uf2020/ccxt/Manual.md

 The endpoint URLs are predefined in the `api` property for each exchange.
 You don't have to override it, unless you are implementing a new exchange API (at least you should know what you're doing).

-The endpoint definition is a list of all API URLs exposed by a exchange.
+The endpoint definition is a list of all API URLs exposed by an exchange.
 This list gets converted to callable methods upon exchange instantiation.
 Each URL in the API endpoint list gets a corresponding callable method.
 For example, if an exchange offers an HTTP GET URL for querying prices like `https://example.com/public/quotes`, it is converted to a method named `example.publicGetQuotes () / $example->publicGetQuotes ()`.
 This is done automatically for all exchanges, therefore the ccxt library supports all possible URLs offered by crypto exchanges.

 ## Public/Private API